sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.saveState(document, option = 'b')
    :module: RoadRunner

-   Saves the current state of simulation, e.g. integrator, steady state solver, simulation results, given a string for file path.
+   Saves the current state of the RoadRunner instance, e.g. integrator, steady state solver, simulation results, given a string for file path.
-   If no option is given or the option is 'b', the state will be stored in the binary form, which could be quickly reloaded and resume to simulate later.
+   If no option is given or the option is 'b', the state will be stored in a binary format which can be quickly reloaded for later simulation.
-   It the option is 'r', the state will be stored in the human-readable form, which could be used for debugging.
+   It the option is 'r', the state will be stored in a human-readable format which can be used for debugging, but cannot be reloaded later.

    Some examples of saving binary files on Mac or Linux::